Phone / WhatsApp :+86 15868721920

 Compliance FactorRelevant Standards

 You should always check which standards apply to your facility.
 If you need to prove traceability or meet strict audits, bpe fittings help you stay compliant.
-For food and beverage, 3a fittings meet the requirements for safe and hygienic production.
+For food and beverage, 3a fittings meet the requirements for safe and hygienic production, especially when the equipment is designed and verified per applicable 3-A program requirements.

 Cost Considerations